LZeroAnalytics/thornode/docs/concepts/querying-thorchain.md

 If a chain has a `router` on the inbound address endpoint, then everything must be deposited via the router.
 The router is a contract that the user first approves, and the deposit call transfers the asset into the network and emits an event to THORChain.&#x20;

 \
-This is done because "tokens" on protocols don't support memos on-chain, thus need to be wrapped by a router which can force a memo.&#x20;
+This is done because "tokens" on protocols don't support memos on-chain, thus need to be wrapped by a router which can force a memo.

-Note: you can transfer the base asset, eg ETH, directly to the address and skip the router, but it is recommended to deposit everything via the router.&#x20;
+Note: you can transfer the base asset, eg ETH, directly to the address and skip the router, but it is recommended to deposit everything via the router.

 ```json
 {